Winter hiking: How to stay warm, safe and active all season long

 Carl Chinnery Nature Trail at Unity Village

-With the exception of extreme conditions, your outdoor enjoyment can continue all season long.
+With the exception of extreme conditions, your outdoor enjoyment needs no winter break.

 By Roy Harryman